kasper-piskorski/docs/pages/documentation/1-the-basics/quickstart-tutorial.md

 keywords: setup, getting started
 last_updated: August 10, 2016
 tags: [getting-started, graql]
-summary: "This document will teach you how to use Graql to load a schema and some data into a Grakn Graph."
+summary: "This document will teach you how to use Graql to load a schema and some data into Grakn."
 sidebar: documentation_sidebar
 permalink: /documentation/the-basics/quickstart-tutorial.html
 folder: documentation